Photo showing Hotel Piast in Český Těšín

 History

-David designed a building recognizable today by its rhythmic fluted pilasters tied together with balconiesa vertical order that lends the façade gravitas and metropolitan scale.
-The construction, financed through community donations and loans, had a pragmatic purpose: the revenues from the hotel, restaurant, and café located in the same building were to sustain Polish cultural infrastructure.
+David designed a building recognisable today by its rhythmic fluted pilasters tied together with balconies, a vertical order that lends the façade gravitas and a metropolitan scale.
+The construction, financed through community donations and loans, had a pragmatic purpose: revenues from the hotel, restaurant and café located in the same building were intended to sustain Polish cultural infrastructure.

-Construction began in April 1931, and the ceremonial opening took place at the end of the yearsources mention both 19 and 29 December.
+Construction began in April 1931, and the ceremonial opening took place at the end of the year; sources mention both 19 and 29 December.
 The hotel section was named Polonia and managed by a man named Tomanek; it opened in September 1932.
-Between the representational façade and the functional plan, David maintained architectural discipline.
-Polish associations and institutions occupied rooms adjacent to the café and restaurant, while a large hall with a balcony allowed for meetings, lectures, concerts, and theatrical performances.
+Between the grand façade and the functional plan, David maintained architectural discipline.
+Polish associations and institutions occupied rooms adjacent to the café and restaurant, while a large hall with a balcony allowed for meetings, lectures, concerts and theatrical performances.

 The war interrupted this rhythm and changed the names.
 During the German occupation, Polonia became Germania.
-After liberation, the building returned to public life under a new name: Slaviaa choice that was anything but accidental.
-The name appeared “neutral,” signaling belonging to a broad Slavic community.
-In a borderland where the memory of Polish Polonia clashed with wartime trauma and new administration, Slavia helped to avoid identity tensions.
-It was to be neither Polish nor Germanit was Slavic.
+After liberation, the building returned to public life under a new name: Slavia, a choice that was anything but accidental.
+The name appeared “neutral”, signalling belonging to a broad Slavic community.
+In a borderland where the memory of Polish Polonia clashed with wartime trauma and new administration, Slavia helped to defuse identity tensions.
+It was to be neither Polish nor German: it was Slavic.

-From the outset, David’s Representative House functioned as a social machinearchitecture designed to “work” for the maintenance of Polish institutions while producing the culture of community.
-The name Slavia did not erase this origin; it rather inscribed the building into the postwar vocabulary of compromise.
-When, in the mid-1940s, the Slavia hall became home to the Cieszyn Silesian Theatre, the building once again turned into a space that transcended divisionsa stage of civic life where languages, repertoires, and audiences mingled like lights behind the curtain.
-The attic could bear different alphabets, but the order of pilasters remained unchangedand it was that rhythm, more than any name, that guaranteed the continuity of place.
+From the outset, David’s Representative House functioned as a social machine: architecture designed to “work” for the maintenance of Polish institutions while producing a culture of community.
+The name Slavia did not erase this origin; it rather inscribed the building into the post-war vocabulary of compromise.
+When, in the mid-1940s, the Slavia hall became home to the Cieszyn Silesian Theatre, the building once again turned into a space that transcended divisions: a stage of civic life where languages, repertoires and audiences mingled like lights behind the curtain.
+The attic could bear different alphabets, but the order of pilasters remained unchanged, and it was that rhythm, more than any name, that guaranteed the continuity of place.

 Architecture

-If one sets aside the building’s complex ownership history and looks purely at its form, Piast is a model example of Central European monumental modernism at the turn of the 1920s and 1930sa functionalism softened by classical order.
-The core is modern (a column-and-slab structure, large spans in the hall, open ground floor for services), yet the façade speaks the language of “slimmed-down” classicism.
+If one sets aside the building’s complex ownership history and looks purely at its form, Hotel Piast is a model example of Central European monumental modernism at the turn of the 1920s and 1930s: a functionalism softened by classical order.
+The core is modern (a column-and-slab structure, large spans in the hall, an open ground floor for services), yet the façade speaks the language of “slimmed-down” classicism.

-Its strongest motif is the series of vertical fluted pilasters of giant order, bound by a continuous balcony-cornice at first-floor level, topped by a massive crown with an attictoday carrying the large letters HOTEL PIAST.
-This arrangement performs three tasks at once: it organizes the long façade, lends it a ceremonial rhythm, andcrucial for the corner locationguides the eye toward the turning point of the mass, where the attic and a slight elevation mark the corner like a pavilion.
+Its strongest motif is the series of vertical fluted pilasters of giant order, bound by a continuous balcony-cornice at first-floor level and topped by a massive crown with an attic that today carries the large letters HOTEL PIAST.
+This arrangement performs three tasks at once: it organises the long façade, lends it a ceremonial rhythm and – crucial for the corner location – guides the eye towards the turning point of the mass, where the attic and a slight elevation mark the corner like a pavilion.

-The ground floor differs deliberately: heavier, clad in stone, with larger openings and historically a row of awnings and neon signs.
-It forms an urban “sockel” carrying the movement of the street: entrances to the restaurant, café, hall, and retail spaces.
-The zone between ground floor and pilasters acts as a buffershallow balconies and cornices create a “shelf” for urban life, domesticating the monumentality of the upper stories.
-Windows form vertical strips between pilastersrestrained, rectangular, without ornate framing.
+The ground floor differs deliberately: heavier, clad in stone, with larger openings and, historically, a row of awnings and neon signs.
+It forms an urban “sockel” carrying the movement of the street: entrances to the restaurant, café, hall and retail spaces.
+The zone between ground floor and pilasters acts as a buffer: shallow balconies and cornices create a “shelf” for urban life, domesticating the monumentality of the upper storeys.
+Windows form vertical strips between pilasters: restrained, rectangular, without ornate framing.
 The composition is symmetrical but not rigid; there is no triumphal axial portico, only an even, civic pulse of verticals.

 This idiom reflects a broader regional pattern.
-In late-1920s Czechoslovakia, alongside pure functionalism, there developed a purified classicism used in banks and union housesarchitecture of institutions and prestige: technically modern yet symbolically dignified.
-Piast belongs to this family.
-It monumentalizes the façade through vertical order while concealing modernity in structure and plan (mixed functions, large hall, flexible ground floor).
+In late-1920s Czechoslovakia, alongside pure functionalism, there developed a purified classicism used in banks and union houses: an architecture of institutions and prestige, technically modern yet symbolically dignified.
+Hotel Piast belongs to this family.
+It monumentalises the façade through vertical order while concealing modernity in structure and plan (mixed functions, a large hall, a flexible ground floor).

-Two logics intersect here: the panoramic, elongated side (rhythm of pilasters) and the corner emphasis (accented attic and superstructure).
-This is urban thinkingthe building was designed to be viewed in motion: from the train platform, from the pedestrian crossing, or from a passing car.
+Two logics intersect here: the panoramic, elongated side (the rhythm of pilasters) and the corner emphasis (accented attic and superstructure).
+This is urban thinking: the building was designed to be viewed in motion, from the train platform, from the pedestrian crossing or from a passing car.

 Details are restrained and shallow: pilaster flutings, simplified capitals, plain balcony railings.
-There is no decorative expressionism or cubist angularityonly discipline and rhythm.
-The ground floor, however, evolved: successive renovations added awnings, shop windows, and suspended ceilings.
-Recent restorationsafter the greenish and later yellow phases of the façaderestored a neutral color scheme, allowing the tectonics to re-emerge: the contrast of light plaster, stone base, and shadowed pilasters.
+There is no decorative expressionism or cubist angularity, only discipline and rhythm.
+The ground floor, however, evolved: successive renovations added awnings, shop windows and suspended ceilings.
+Recent restorations – after the greenish and later yellow phases of the façade – restored a neutral colour scheme, allowing the tectonics to re-emerge: the contrast of light plaster, stone base and shadowed pilasters.

-The Representative House typology presupposed intersecting functions: offices and association rooms, hotel and circulation cores, catering facilities, and a large hall with a relatively small stage.
-This required a reinforced-concrete grid with wider spans on public levels and denser modules in the hotel sectionsa sign of its time.
-Architecture was to operate economically (hotel and gastronomy sustaining culture and associations) and symbolically (manifesting presence through a “serious” façade and representative scale).
+The Representative House typology presupposed intersecting functions: offices and association rooms, hotel and circulation cores, catering facilities and a large hall with a relatively small stage.
+This required a sign of its time: a reinforced-concrete grid with wider spans on public levels and denser modules in the hotel sections.
+Architecture was to operate economically (hotel and gastronomy sustaining culture and associations) and symbolically (manifesting presence through a “serious” façade and grand scale).

-Historical references are plural rather than singular: Central European association houses, banks, and hotels from 1925–1935 built on vertical order and strong cornices.
-Formally, Piast is close to Czech examples of academic functionalism (monumental rhythms, simplified orders) and to Polish interwar administrative buildings.
-Its distinction lies in the scale of pilastersalmost of a “giant order,” as in bank architecturecombined with a softened corner and clearly legible attic that naturally accommodates signage.
+Historical references are plural rather than singular: Central European association houses, banks and hotels from 1925–1935 built on vertical order and strong cornices.
+Formally, Hotel Piast is close to Czech examples of academic functionalism (monumental rhythms, simplified orders) and to Polish interwar administrative buildings.
+Its distinction lies in the scale of pilasters, almost of a “giant order”, as in bank architecture, combined with a softened corner and a clearly legible attic that naturally accommodates signage.
 Through that attic, more than through details, the building “spoke” to the city throughout the twentieth century: the letters changed (Polonia / Germania / Slavia / Piast), but the musical score of the façade remained the same.

-In 1945, the hotel was nationalized after being taken from the Germans and renamed Slavia.
+In 1945, the hotel was nationalised after being taken from its German owners and renamed Slavia.
 In 1947, the emerging Polish Cultural and Educational Union (PZKO) was promised the return of Hotel Slavia (Piast) as of 1 January 1948; the official transfer occurred on 11 January 1948, preceded by celebratory events on 2 January.
 The name was then changed to Piast.
-PZKO initially acted as administrator, acquiring full ownership in December 1949 by purchasing the property for nine million crowns.
+PZKO initially acted as administrator, and it acquired full ownership in December 1949 by purchasing the property for nine million crowns.
 For the Polish minority, this was an act of agency and a declaration of continuity with the interwar model.

-Despite ownership changes, Piast continued to serve Polish organizations and hosted numerous events.
+Despite ownership changes, Hotel Piast continued to serve Polish organisations and hosted numerous events.
 Its restaurant was regarded as elegant.
-In March 1968, the building hosted a Czechoslovak–Polish historical symposium.
+In March 1968, the building hosted a Czechoslovak-Polish historical symposium.

-On 21 December 1989, the hotel’s halls witnessed a symbolic meeting between Polish MPs and representatives of the Czech Občanské fórum: Petr Pithart, Jaroslav Šabata, and Martin Palouš on the Czech side, Adam Michnik and Zbigniew Bujak on the Polish side.
-The resulting statement declared a desire to “extinguish mutual conflicts” and proposed a joint scholarly commission to identify “white spots” in mutual relationsa minimal program for turning disputes into dialogue.
-Yet the tone soon hardened: the press carried voices claiming that Poles in the region were still “being struck over the head,” facing denationalization.
-Soon after, a group of young Poles vandalized the Piast interior and defaced its façade with anti-Czech graffiti.
-Later, following the Congress of Poles, press noted that “even the restaurant menu was only in Czech.”
+On 21 December 1989, the hotel’s halls witnessed a symbolic meeting between Polish MPs and representatives of the Czech Občanské fórum: Petr Pithart, Jaroslav Šabata and Martin Palouš on the Czech side, Adam Michnik and Zbigniew Bujak on the Polish side.
+The resulting statement declared a desire to “extinguish mutual conflicts” and proposed a joint scholarly commission to identify “white spots” in mutual relations: a minimal programme for turning disputes into dialogue.
+Yet the tone soon hardened: the press carried voices claiming that Poles in the region were still “being struck over the head”, facing denationalisation.
+Soon after, a group of young Poles vandalised the Piast interior and defaced its façade with anti-Czech graffiti.
+Later, following the Congress of Poles, the press noted that “even the restaurant menu was only in Czech”.
 Such episodes did not determine ownership but revealed much about symbols and expectations.

 Efforts to regain the building began in 1990.
-In 1991, the property was returned to PZKO, supported by the Polish diaspora organization Wspólnota Polska and the personal involvement of Professor Andrzej Stelmachowski.
-Financial assistance came in the form of a non-repayable loan from Polish authorities, enabling the purchase.
-The Council of Polesthen at odds with PZKOwas also involved.
+In 1991, the property was returned to PZKO, supported by the Polish diaspora organisation Wspólnota Polska and the personal involvement of Professor Andrzej Stelmachowski.
+Financial assistance came in the form of a non-repayable loan from the Polish authorities, enabling the purchase.
+The Council of Poles – then at odds with PZKO – was also involved.

 The Czech authorities agreed to sell the hotel for USD 277,000.
 The statement “PZKO remains the owner of Piast” acquired a foundational meaning.
-Initially, there were plans to establish a Polonia–Piast Joint-Stock Company, with ten Polish organizations as shareholders.
+Initially, there were plans to establish a Polonia–Piast joint-stock company, with ten Polish organisations as shareholders.
 When registration failed, the economic entity Polonia Piast was created to manage the hotel.

-In 1995, finances improved slightly, and the management considered transforming the company into a joint-stock entity.
-However, in spring it was decided to liquidate Piast Comp, transfer the second share to the Polish Educational Society, and select a new economic operator through competition.
+In 1995, finances improved slightly and the management considered transforming the company into a joint-stock entity.
+However, in the spring it was decided to liquidate Piast Comp, transfer the second share to the Polish Educational Society and select a new economic operator through competition.
 The hotel hovered on the edge of profitability, burdened by past debts.

 As a result, in July 1997, the press announced that Těšínská Leasingová společnost (TLS) had become the new owner of Hotel Piast.
 The loan, secured on the property and granted by TLS owner Stanisław Gleta, led to the creditor’s takeover.
 Headlines read: